KostyaBibik/Test_IdleDefend/README.md

 ## Description

-this is a test project with the basic mechanics of idle tower defense game.
+Idle Game with the basic mechanics of idle tower defense game.

 - Plugins used in the project:
 ```bash